philt-one/SpeakMyText/README.md

 - Easy-to-use Chrome extension for converting selected text to speech
 - Integration with the Eleven Labs text-to-speech API
-- Customizable settings for API key and voice ID
 - Efficient and accessible way to consume written content on webpages

 ## Installation 🔧